McCloudS/subgen/README.md

 `"${APPDATA}/subgen:/subgen"` is just for storage of the python script and the language model, so it will prevent redownloading them.
 This volume isn't necessary, just a nicety. <br><br>`"${APPDATA}/subgen/dist-packages:/usr/local/lib/python3.10/dist-packages"` is just for storing of the python packages, so it won't redownload then, again, not necessary.

 If you want to use a GPU, you need to map it accordingly.

+# Images:
+mccloud/subgen:latest is CPU only (smaller)<br>
+mccloud/subgen:cuda is for GPU support

 ## Running without Docker